dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 ![](/images/preparations/offline-installer/gib-done.png)

-## Setting up the installer
+## Preparing the USB Drive

-Now we'll be formatting the USB to prep for both the macOS installer and OpenCore.
-We'll want to use macOS Extended(HFS+) with a GUID partition map.
-What this will do is create 2 partitions.
-The main `MyVolume` and a second called `EFI` which is used as a boot partition where your firmware will check for boot files.
+Now we will be formatting the USB drive.
+Use macOS Disk Utility to erase the entire USB drive (click View > Show All Devices, then select your USB drive), and give it the name `MyVolume`, using `Mac OS Extended (Journaled)` and `GUID Partition Map`.

 ![Formatting the USB](/images/preparations/offline-installer/format-usb.png)

+This creates 2 partitions: one named `MyVolume` and a second (hidden) one called `EFI` which is where your firmware checks for boot files.

+## Copying macOS onto the USB Drive

-Next run the `createinstallmedia` command provided by [Apple](https://support.apple.com/en-us/HT201372), note that the command is made for USB's formatted with the name `MyVolume`:
+Next run the `createinstallmedia` command provided by [Apple](https://support.apple.com/en-us/HT201372), (be sure to adjust the volume name if it's not `MyVolume` and the path to the installer if it's not Catalina or not in the Applications folder):

 ```text
 sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
 ```

-This will take some time so may want to grab a coffee or continue reading the guide(to be fair you really shouldn't be following this guide step by step without reading the whole thing first)
+This will take some time so may want to grab a coffee or continue reading the guide.

-You can also replace the `createinstallmedia` path with that of where your installer's located, same idea with the drive name.
+(To be realistic, you shouldn't be following this guide step by step without reading the whole thing first.)

-## Setting up OpenCore's EFI environment
+## Mounting the EFI partition

+Before you can proceed, you must mount the EFI system partition that was automatically created when we prepared the USB.
+That partition is unmounted by default.
-Setting up OpenCore's EFI environment is simple, all you need to do is mount our EFI system partition.
-This is automatically made when we format with GUID but is unmounted by default, this is where our friend [MountEFI](https://github.com/corpnewt/MountEFI) comes in:
+This is where our friend [MountEFI](https://github.com/corpnewt/MountEFI) comes in:

 ![MountEFI](/images/preparations/offline-installer/mount-efi-usb.png)

 You'll notice that once we open the EFI partition, it's empty.
-This is where the fun begins.

 ![Empty EFI partition](/images/preparations/offline-installer/base-efi.png)

+You are ready to continue and [add OpenCore files to the USB installer.](./opencore-efi.md)